Reinforz/twitter-oauth2-blog/README.md

 app.get("/oauth/twitter", twitterOauth);
 app.listen(SERVER_PORT, () => console.log(`Server listening on port ${SERVER_PORT}`))
 ```
-Its done now! lets see what happens when we click the twitter button in our client and authorize app in twitter.
-We see our twitter username in there instead of the twitter button.
+Its done now!
+Let's see what happens when we click the Twitter button in our client and authorize the app there.

 <img src='images/9.png'>

+We see our Twitter username in there instead of the Twitter button now, which shows that the `me` query is being executed successfully.
+As a result, we now have a working user authentication system, via Twitter OAuth 2.0, in our minimal full-stack web application.

 ## Conclusion
 Thanks for reading!
 [This](https://github.com/Reinforz/twitter-oauth2-blog) is the github repository with all the codes.
-Find more fun things you can do with the twitter api [here](https://developer.twitter.com/en/docs/api-reference-index).
-Another example implementation of authentication via twitter oauth can be found [here](https://github.com/imoxto/imodit).
+Find more fun things you can do with the Twitter api [here](https://developer.twitter.com/en/docs/api-reference-index).
+Another example implementation of authentication via Twitter OAuth 2.0 can be found [here](https://github.com/imoxto/imodit).